 BBVA Compass is a second chance bank but you cannot apply directly for the second chance checking account.

-You must first apply for the NBA Free Checking Account.
-When applying, choose the NBA Team you want on your debit card first, then continue with the online application.
-If you do not qualify you will be offered the “Easy Checking Account” which is the second chance account.
+You must first apply for the BBVA ClearConnect Checking Account – you may be qualified.
+But if you are not qualified, you will be offered the “Easy Checking Account” which is the second chance checking account.
 You get a great checking account with all the features of a regular checking account except for the $13.95 monthly service fee.
-But with 12 months of good account management your account will be upgraded to the regular free checking account.
-You can apply online for second chance account with a minimum opening deposit of $25.
+With 12 months of good account management your account will be upgraded to the regular free checking account.
+You can apply online today for a BBVA Checking Account with a minimum opening deposit of $25.

 Avoid being reported to ChexSystems